 This Cornell tradition features playful and meaningful words of gratitude by graduating seniors on behalf of their faculty, family, staff, and friends, as well as music played on the College's impressive Moller organ, and inter-spiritual wisdom for the life journey which includes a message by College Chaplain Catherine Quehl-Engel.
 This optional event for graduating seniors and their loved ones lasts about an hour.

 When do I need to be there?
 What should I wear?

-Seniors line up at 2:30 p.m. in Cole Library and enter King Chapel through the east door.
+Seniors line up at 2:30 p.m. in front of King Chapel (rain location: Cole Library).
 Seniors should wear their academic gown but not their cap.